barbierlaurent/earthday/plugins/user-submitted-posts/readme.txt

 Displays a gallery of all submitted images for the current post.
 Customize via the following attributes:

-	$size   = image size as thumbnail, medium, large or full -> default = thumbnail
-	$before = text/markup displayed before the image URL     -> default = {a href='%%url%%'}{img src='
-	$after  = text/markup displayed after the image URL      -> default = ' /}{/a}
-	$number = the number of images to display for each post  -> default = false (display all)
-	$postId = an optional post ID to use                     -> default = false (uses global/current post)

-	Notes:
-		Use curly brackets to output angle brackets
-		Use single quotes in before/after attributes
+	size    = image size as thumbnail, medium, large or full -> default = thumbnail format  = whether to make the image a linked image       -> default = image (can use image or image_link) target  = whether to open linked image in new tab        -> default = blank (can use blank or self) class   = optional custom class name(s)                  -> default = none number  = the number of images to display for each post  -> default = 100 post_id = an optional post ID to use                     -> default = false (uses global/current post)

-		Can use %%url%% to get the URL of the full-size image Check out the source code inline notes for more info
+	Check out the source code inline notes for more info

 __`[usp-reset-button]`__